 If you have a new CA (Certificate Authority) to be included in the trusted CA list on the Keystore, use this command.

 keytool -import -trustcacerts -file /path/to/ca/ca.pem -alias CA_ALIAS -keystore $JAVA_HOME/jre/lib/security/cacerts

 The actions on the Keytool should be taken with extreme caution.
-Any incorrect mismatched command may result in some serious problems to your Keystore certificate or other files.
+Any incorrect, mismatched command may result in some serious problems with your Keystore certificate or other files.
 For example, if you mistyped a command which matches the deletion command, your certificate will be deleted from the server or computer.
 So, make sure that everything is typed correctly before proceeding.